Welcome to the City of Big Lake Election Page!

 City of Big Lake Filing Period for Mayor and City Council Seats

-NOTICE IS HEREBY GIVEN that filings for Mayor and City Council Members will open at 8:00 a.m. on Tuesday, July 28, 2020 and close at 5:00 p.m. on Tuesday, August 11, 2020.
+The filing period for Mayor and City Council Candidates CLOSED on Tuesday, August 11, 2020.
 The City of Big Lake shall elect the following at the November 3, 2020 General Election:

 • One (1) Mayor for a four (4) year term